mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/FAQ/index.md

 ## FAQ

-### Is it possible to install MAMP on an external drive?

-No, MAMP has to be installed on the system drive.
+### How do I access my preferences?

+You can access your preferences through the menu bar.
+Got to MAMP > Preferences.

 ---

-#### Is MAMP compatible with Mac OS X 10.11 (El Capitan)?

-Yes, MAMP is compatible with Mac OS X 10.11.

----

-#### Is MAMP compatible with Mac OS X 10.13 (High Sierra)?
+#### Is MAMP compatible with Mac OS X 10.11 (El Capitan), Mac OS 10.12 (Sierra), and Mac OS 10.13 (High Sierra)?

-Yes, MAMP is compatible with Mac OS X 10.13.
+Yes, MAMP is compatible with all of these operating systems.

----

-#### What does MAMP stand for?

-The abbreviation "MAMP" stands for: My Apache - MySQL - PHP.

 ---

 ### Where can I download MAMP?